MarwaAbdelAal/Fourier-Transform/README.md

-## Implementing FT & FFT in C++ for speed and optimization then compile it into binaries that can be called in python to compare their time complexity and show the error between them.
+# Implementing FT & FFT in C++
+C is the ultimate language when we look for speed and optimization.
+C++ code is compiled into binaries that can be called in Python.
+To validate the implementation, i developed a simple program in python that can call FT functions several times with different signal lengths.
+For each call, python is used to calculate the time the function will take to return the results.
+Then, Compare the return arrays from both FT and FFT and show the error between them.
+From the output plot, we can see that FT is in the order of N2 while FFT is in the order of NlogN.

 ### Installing Dependencies